department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <div id="saved-photo" class="usa-accordion-content">

 To make sure your photo doesn’t look blurry when it’s printed on your card, it should be at least 350 pixels on each side.
 A pixel is a digital unit of measurement for screens, like a computer or television.
 Most photos taken with smartphones and digital cameras meet this requirement.
-If you’re not sure your photo is big enough, follow these steps to check your photo’s dimensions on a PC or Mac computer.
+If you’re not sure your photo is big enough, follow these steps to check the dimensions on a PC or Mac.

 **To check your photo’s dimensions on a PC:**

-1. Find your photo file and press the **shift** key, then F10.
+1. Find your photo file and press the Shift key, then F10.
 2. A list of options will appear.
 Choose **Properties**.
 3. A window will open with information about the photo.
 Choose the **Details** tab.
-4. Under the **Image** heading, you’ll see the image’s measurements. **Dimensions** should be at least 350 x 350.
+4. Under the Image heading, you’ll see the image’s measurements.
+Dimensions should be at least 350 x 350.
 It’s ok if the photo is larger.

 **To check your photo’s dimensions on a Mac:**

-1. Find your photo file and click on it while pressing the **control** key.
+1. Find your photo file and click on it while pressing the Control key.
 2. A list of options will appear.
 Choose **Get info**.
 3. A window will open with information about the photo.
 Click on the **More info** arrow beneath the general file information.
-4. The information will expand and you’ll see **Dimensions**.
+4. The information will expand and you’ll see the dimensions.
 These should be equal numbers and should be at least 350 x 350.
 It’s ok if the photo is larger.

 </div>
 </li>